Bathroom Remodeling: To Tub or Not to Tub?

 Years ago, it seemed the only people who would want a curb-free showers were those who needed a ‘handicapped’ bathroom.
 However, that perception has changed.
 Homeowners now understand how convenient and easy it is to use and clean this type of shower.
 You don’t have to be a senior to appreciate the beauty and accessibility of a walk-in shower.

 A custom tile shower can be luxurious and spacious, complete with a clear glass enclosure, niche, rainfall shower head and handheld wands.
 Custom tile showers offer endless design possibilities with every style of tile imaginable.
 Some clients add benches, either built in or free standing.
 You can also incorporate stylish grab bars during remodeling or add them later.
 (Just be sure to request appropriate backing during construction.)

 These homeowners never (ever) used their Jacuzzi tub, and it had become a place to toss towels and clothes.
 That was particularly unfortunate because it took up a good portion of bathroom real estate.
 Following the highest and best use principal, we created a design that included removing the Jacuzzi and building a barrier-free walk-in shower in its place.
 We also replaced the existing window with a new, smaller window in the shower that still provides plenty of natural light.

 The advantage of removing the massive tub extended beyond the walk-in shower.
-They also gained enough space to add a beautiful new vanity with granite counter tops and double under-mount sinks.
+They also gained enough space to add a beautiful new dressing table with a Quartz countertop.
 Even though the footprint is the same, the entire bathroom now feels more spacious and functions so much better.